PurdueAF/purdue-af/docs/source/doc-dask.rst

 2. Dask Gateway cluster
 ------------------------

 Dask Gateway provides a way to scale out to multiple compute nodes, using SLURM batch scheduler in the backend.
+With Dask Gateway, you should be able to scale up to **150-200 workers** or more, depending on availability of the SLURM job slots.

 .. warning::